Haunted-Cpp/SD_Assignment/README.md

 # Distributed Systems Practical Assignment
 ## Duarte Nóbrega, January 2025

-This repository contains the code, scripts and files created to implement the selected algorithms.
+This repository contains the code, scripts, and files created to implement the selected algorithms for the practical assignment.

 #### 1. Mutual Exclusion with the Token Ring Algorithm